GSA/data/enterprise-architecture/README.md

 ## Updating the list

+Requires:

+* Being on the GSA network
+* cURL
+* Git
+* Python 3

-From this directory, run the updating script.
-Requires Python 3, and being on the GSA network.
+From this directory, run the updating script:

 ```sh
 ./update.sh